Superannuation and women

 super isn't great at present, so I've started adding a bit extra to

-'I'm also going to ask my boss if I can salary sacrifice a small
+my super each month.
+I'm going to ask my boss if I can salary

+less income tax.
 It's not a lot but my super balance should grow

 over time thanks to investment returns.
 Every extra bit I add now

 will make a difference to my retirement.'